henry-worrall/GitHub-Branch-Practice-Exercise/README.md

 - create a new file
 - edit the `main.py` file.

-The new file can be anything you like: text, Python, Ruby, html, R. It can be as simple or complicated as you like.
+The new file can be anything you like: text, Python, Ruby, HTML, R. It can be as simple or complicated as you like.

 Edit the list in the `main.py` file to include your name.
 If you run the script, you will now see your name included with fellow Graycians!

 ### 4. Commit

 As with all significant changes you make whilst using Git, you need to commit your changes to your branch.
-This is a short two part process.
+This is a two-part process.

 1. Stage (i.e. select) the files you wish to commit
 2. Commit the changes

-To stage the files you have use the *add* command:
+To stage the files you have to use the *add* command:

     # adds all files which have been changed
     git add .